 - Hormonal changes during pregnancy:

-Women undergo a lot of hormonal changes during pregnancy, childbirth and even nursing period.
-Higher estrogen levels during pregnancy cause more than normal hair follicles to undergo catagen phase – shedding phase – and it continues for a couple of months after pregnancy as well.
-As a result mothers start shedding more hair after giving birth to a baby.
+Women undergo a lot of hormonal changes during pregnancy, childbirth, and even nursing period.
+Higher estrogen levels during pregnancy cause more than normal hair follicles to undergo the catagen phase – shedding phase – and it continues for a couple of months after pregnancy as well.
+As result mothers start shedding more hair after giving birth to a baby.
 However, the best thing about hair loss associated with pregnancy is that it is always temporary and stops at its own as soon as the estrogen levels come back to normal.
-Nevertheless, persistence of hair loss for several months following pregnancy indicates a hormonal imbalance that must be investigated.
+Nevertheless, the persistence of hair loss for several months following pregnancy indicates a hormonal imbalance that must be investigated.

 - Physical and emotional stress:

 Extreme physical or emotional stress can also induce temporary hair loss.
 Hair shedding caused by emotional stress or prolonged high fever is medically termed as telogen effluvium, and usually occurs several weeks and sometimes months after the traumatic event or ailment.
-Though the exact cause of this type of hair loss is yet to be understood, it is believed that stress and anxiety disturbs hormones of the person going through severe stress and anxiety, and thus affect the hair follicles just like pregnancy or any other hormonal trigger does – by shifting an abnormally high number of follicles into catagen phase.
+Though the exact cause of this type of hair loss is yet to be understood, it is believed that stress and anxiety disturb hormones of the person going through severe stress and anxiety, and thus affect the hair follicles just like pregnancy or any other hormonal trigger does – by shifting an abnormally high number of follicles into the catagen phase.
 High fever, like typhoid, has also been found to induce temporary hair loss in many patients.
 But since it is also transient hair loss, the follicles remain active and start regrowing hair as soon as the stress is relieved.

 Despite being temporary, the cosmetic consequences of hair loss are generally unacceptable for the individuals experiencing it.
 If you are also battling temporary hair loss, consulting a hair restoration specialist can be helpful.
-See some good physician in the town immediately and he will recommend you temporary treatments, like oral and topical medications or medications to address the underlying cause.
+See some good physician in the town immediately and he will recommend temporary treatments, like oral and topical medications or medications to address the underlying cause.

 For all those living in Dubai, Hair Transplant Dubai Clinic may be the right place to visit for all types of hair related issues.
 We also offer free online consultations.
 If you are interested, contact us now by filling the form below and let our experts guide you in the best possible manner.